Overview

 Playlists let viewers self-select what matters most to them.
 Instead of forcing everyone through the same flow, you can group demos and assets into flexible, modular experiences that adapt to different roles, interests, and stages of the journey.

-Playlists can be embedded directly on web pages, learning hubs, and Help Centers, making them ideal for top-of-funnel discovery and self-serve exploration without sending visitors off-page.
+Playlists can also be embedded directly on web pages, learning hubs, and Help Centers, making them ideal for top-of-funnel discovery and self-serve exploration without sending visitors off-page.

-- Best for: Broad audiences, top-of-funnel discovery, learning hubs
+Best for: Broad audiences, top-of-funnel discovery, learning hubs

-- Experience: Non-linear exploration across multiple demos and assets
+Experience: Non-linear exploration across multiple demos and assets

-- Common use cases: “How it works” pages, solutions hubs, product education centers
+Common use cases: “How it works” pages, solutions hubs, product education centers

 🧭 Explore: Playlists